 The Type CAB-3 is intended as an expander cabinet for the PDP-8.
-The cabinet has a wood panel in the front above the table top.
-The wood panel comes down to the table and the bottom of the panel can be removed to add accessories from the table up.
+The cabinet has French doors in the front above the table top.
 In addition to use as an expander cabinet, the CAB-3 provides a means of ready access to the front of the system.